artsy/artsy.github.io/_posts/2018-11-20-keeping-dependencies-updated.markdown

 ---

 Hey everyone!
 I'm Justin, a senior engineer here at Artsy.
 I've been here for about 6 months and I'm a bit overdue on my first blog post.
-This will be one of a series of posts I'm dubbing _roads and bridges_ (a catch phrase I'm stealing from Orta).
+This will be one of a series of posts I'm dubbing _roads and bridges_ (thanks Orta) describing infrastructure and tooling work here at Artsy.

 ### Backstory